Technigo/project-survey/code/README.md

+Created a simpel form with questions on traveling.

+Used one input field, radio button change to emojis and a dropdown.

+When showing results the questions will be hidden.

 # Technigo React Starter App

 This app has been generated using `create-react-app`, then cleaned up a little so we have a project with just the elements we need to get started.